All Products

 Example 1: Use the predefined metrics

-You can perform auto scaling based on the predefined metrics available in the Prometheus component that is installed in your ACK cluster.
-The predefined metrics include cadvisor metrics for container monitoring, Node-Exporter and GPU-Exporter metrics for node monitoring, and all metrics provided by Prometheus.
-To view the predefined metrics in the Prometheus component, perform the following steps:
+You can perform auto scaling based on the predefined metrics available in Managed Service for Prometheus that is installed in your ACK cluster.
+The predefined metrics include cadvisor metrics for container monitoring, Node-Exporter and GPU-Exporter metrics for node monitoring, and all metrics provided by Managed Service for Prometheus.
+To view the predefined metrics in Managed Service for Prometheus, perform the following steps:

 1. Log on to the ACK console.
 In the left-side navigation pane, click Clusters.